 OIDC administers the identity logic necessary for proper authentication.
 It generates a proof of an identity for the user that applications can store and verify.
 And by piggybacking off the OAuth architecture, OIDC utilizes the same secure mechanisms to transport that identity data between applications, which means OIDC is a form of delegated authentication.

 OAuth and OIDC work great together because they are so interwoven.
 But most crucially, their design of delegated access and authentication creates interoperable interfaces necessary for organization-based authentication flows like SSO to function.

-In the world of B2B Auth, both authorization and authentication are critical, as B2B customers want fairly granular control over who can access what.
+In the world of B2B Auth, both the authorization and authentication process are critical, as B2B customers want fairly granular control over who can access what.